Devil Dice: Gameplay

+Development

+Devil Dice was created for Game Yarōze, a Japan-exclusive competition, where participants competed for access to a development environment for the creation of PlayStation games intended for commercial release.
+The original program was held between 1995 and 1999, with over 3,000 participants and 1,200 submitted game concepts.
+Ultimately, over thirty Game Yarōze titles went to market, including Devil Dice and the first Doko Demo Issyo game.
+In late 2005, the Game Yarōze competition was revived, this time focusing on the development of PlayStation Portable and PlayStation 3 games.
+Around this time, the official website interviewed lead designer Yuichi Sugiyama (then the representative director of Shift), which revealed that the game was created within the scope of the Game Yarōze program.
+According to an interview with Shuichi Yano (one of the programmers of Devil Dice), he was a successful applicant of Game Yarōze, which is unrelated to Net Yarōze.

 Reception

 Devil Dice received favorable reviews according to the review aggregation website GameRankings.
-GamePro said: "If you thought Intelligent Qube was a walk in the park, Devil Dice will have you screaming in frustration.
-This one's truly devilish."
-Next Generation said: "THQ's puzzler may be too hard for some [...] but its learning curve is just right for any player who's been around the puzzle gaming block once or twice.
-Devil Dice comes highly recommended."
+Both GamePro and Next Generation were positive to the game despite noting its high difficulty.
 In Japan, Famitsu gave it a score of 30 out of 40.

 Famitsu reported that the title sold over 131,815 units in its first week on the market and approximately 864,844 units during its lifetime in Japan.
 GamesTM regarded it as one of "10 Underrated PlayStation Gems".

 The game won the award for both "Best Puzzle Game" and "Best Multiplayer Game" at the 1998 OPM Editors' Awards.
-Hyper later named Devil Dice a second runner-up for "1999 Hyper Reader Awards" for "Best Puzzle Game", which went to Bust-A-Move 99 For Playstation and Nintendo 64.
+Hyper later named Devil Dice a second runner-up for "1999 Hyper Reader Awards" for "Best Puzzle Game", which went to Bust-A-Move 99 for PlayStation and Nintendo 64.

 Sequels

 XI Jumbo was only released in Japan exclusively on PlayStation.

-XI Little was also only released in Japan exclusively on WonderSwan Color.
+A demake titled XI Little was only released in Japan exclusively on the WonderSwan Color by Bandai in 2001.
+It is the first portable video game based on a Sony Computer Entertainment property.

 Bombastic (XI Go in Japan) was released in Japan, North America and Europe exclusively on PlayStation 2.
 It incorporates all play modes from previous releases.

 Xi Coliseum was only released in Japan exclusively on PlayStation Portable.
 This version includes support for ad hoc wireless play between up to five players.